mmontag/chip-player-js/docs/libxmp.rst

       Modules created with OpenMPT will be played with all bugs and quirks of the original trackers.

+    * *[Added in libxmp 4.4]* Maximum number of mixer voices: the maximum number of virtual channels that can be used to play the module.
+If set too high, modules with voice leaks can cause excessive CPU usage.
+      Default is 128.

   **Returns:**
     0 if parameter was correctly set, ``-XMP_ERROR_INVALID`` if